YasminKinawi/YasminKinawi/README.md

 # 💫 About Me:
 A commerce graduate, with a background and experience in banking. <br>
-As a critical thinker and analytical problem-solver, from predictive modeling and machine learning to data visualization and business intelligence.
-I am excited to apply my skills and expertise to a wide range of data-driven projects.
-I am looking for a position that offers opportunities for growth and professional development..<br>
+Aspiring data scientist with a passion for problem-solving and a keen interest in leveraging data to drive business insights.
+Have a strong foundation in predictive modeling, machine learning, and data visualization.
+Seeking a position that offers opportunities for personal growth and career progression.